Wednesday, June 8, 2016

 Father's Day: A Dialogue (Part One)

 And now, the short first chapter of a Father's Day entry story entitled... well...
 "Father's Day."
-I originally posted this four-parter in June of 2009.
-I'll be running the four chapters every few days until part four arrives on June 19th, Father's Day.
+I originally posted this four-parter on my blog in June of 2009.
+I'll be running a chapter every day or two, until part four arrives on Father's Day.
 Hope you like it.

 * * * * *